 Construct the fishery age composition data with an age-length key, model 2017.1b

-Change the prior on the bottom trawl survey catchability parameter from 1 to 1.15 following from field studies conducted by the MACE division at AFSC (Jones et al. in review), model 2017.1c
+Change the prior on the bottom trawl survey catchability parameter from 1 to 1.15, model 2017.1c

-Change the prior on the parameter for natural mortality from 0.05 to 0.0614 following from Hamel (2015), model 2017.1d
+Change the prior on the parameter for natural mortality from 0.05 to 0.0614, model 2017.1d

 In model 2017.1a we update the reader and tester agreement data up through 2009 (as used in last year’s assessment) with data through 2019.
 In model 2017.1b we construct an annual age-length key to estimate the fishery age compositions, which is common practice in several assessments at AFSC (e.g., Dorn et al. 2019, Spencer and Ianelli 2018).
 In the past, fishery age compositions have been computed using the age samples only; we feel this improves the information content within the fishery age composition by leveraging information contained within the length frequencies samples in addition to the age data.
 In model 2017.1c we update the prior for the bottom trawl survey catchability from 1 to 1.15, this is in response to recent field studies (Jones et al. in review) that have provided an estimate of bottom trawl survey catchability based on distributional differences for Pacific ocean perch between trawlable and untrawlable grounds.
 In response to recent Plan Team and SSC comments we update the prior for the natural mortality in model 2017.1d from 0.05 to 0.0614 following the meta-analytical approach adopted by the NW Fishery Science Center (Hamel 2015, Then et al. 2015) of 5.40/maximum age, reported to three significant digits.
 For simplicity in tracking model changes over time, we name the current year’s recommended model that integrates all of these changes 2020.1.
 In the results section below we present the results from the 2019 model with each change individually, as well as the results from the recommended model 2020.1.